Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 In this study, new topological phases other than $\mathcal C=\pm 1$ and $\mp 1$ have been obtained in a very simple way in which the angular variable $\theta$ is replaced by ($f\theta$) where $f$ may assume any values.
 Another cyclic parameter $\phi$ also depends on $f$ as shown below.
 Higher values of $f$ lead to phases with higher values of $\mathcal C$.
 In other words for the realization of phases with $\mathcal C=\pm n$ and $\mp n$, with $n=1,2,3,\cdots,$ sequentially, the following parametrization is implemented, \be\left\{ \right. \ee where $\phi=(f\pm\frac{1}{2})\pi$.
-The particle-hole symmetry is preserved in the ${\rm k}$-$\theta$ space, since the relation,
+The mirror symmetry with respect to the operator, $\mathcal M_\theta$ is preserved only when $f=\pm \frac{1}{2},\pm \frac{3}{2},\pm \frac{5}{2},\cdots$.
+Because at those points all the hopping parameters, $v,\,w,\,t_a$ and $t_b$ do not change sign upon the sign reversal of angular variable $\theta$.
+So, the Hamiltonian remains invariant under the transformation.
+In contrast, the particle-hole symmetry is preserved in the ${\rm k}$-$\theta$ space only when $f$ is integer, since the relation,